clementsjj/servers/README.md

 # Server Collection

-This folder will soon be moved to its own repo.

 The goal of the server collection is to provide premade server configurations for quick starting nginx servers.

 The three primary goals are to: